-The Mitigation Wizard can both estimate the impacts of a project based on one or more footprint areas, and it can suggest mitigation for acreage impacts either from the tool's own estimates or from user-entered impact acreages for a range of species or habitats available in our Species Models.
+The Mitigation Wizard can both estimate the impacts of a project based on one or more footprint areas, and it can suggest sites for mitigation based on mitigation need for a range of species or habitats available in our Species Models.
 These models are described in detail below.

 For estimating impacts, we use the full resolution data for each species model tied to a 30-meter "fishnet" grid, each covering 900 square meters or 0.22 acres.
 We have divided the entire Bay Area up into 30 meter squares and assigned an acreage amount to each square for each species under each model.
 When you draw, select, or upload a project area, we intersect that area with the fishnet and return the sum of acres for each species, as shown here:

-We take a lower resolution approach for suggestion mitigation areas, to avoid false precision and allow for more filter attributes.
+We take a planning unit approach for identifying potential mitigation areas.
+These functional units can be attributed with acreages of modeled species habitat and other attributes that can support filter options and additional criteria for conservation planning.
 With a set of 10 hectare (25 acre) hexagons, we attach total habitat acreage for species in each model, along with a range of other attributes.
 Many of those can be precalculated, such as land protection, land cover, habitat connectivity, and conservation priority (described below).